-The Group Cash Flow showed a positive cash flow of RM104.38 million from operations and net working capital improved for the year ended 31 December 2020 as compared to 31 December 2019 as there were less cash tied up in inventories and trade and other receivables during the year ended 31 December 2020.
+The Group Cash Flow showed a positive cash flow of RM104.93 million from operations and net working capital improved for the year ended 31 December 2021 as compared to 31 December 2020.
+The improvement in working capital less cash tied up in inventories, trade and other receivables, during the year ended 31 December 2021.